Parabolically induced unitary representations of the universal group U(F)^+ are C_0: The main Theorem

 \begin{proof} It remains to consider the case when $H$ is a compact subgroup of $\G_{\xi}$.
-This is a particular case of the well-known general fact that all unitary representations of a locally compact subgroup that are induced from compact subgroups have all they matrix coefficients vanishing at infinity.
+This is a particular case of the well-known general fact that all unitary representations of a locally compact subgroup that are induced from compact subgroups are $C_0$.
 For the idea of the proof the reader can consult the book of Bekka--de la Harpe--Valette~\cite[Proposition~C.4.6]{BHV}. \end{proof}